Are You Wearing Your Bike Helmet Wrong? Find Out Now

 How To Wear A Bike Helmet

-Founded by the National Highway Traffic Safety Administration, more than 900 cyclists were killed and more than 49,000 injured in traffic accidents during the year 2019, all by themselves.
-This alarming number calls for action to ensure that riders are safe.
+This alarming number demands action to ensure riders’ safety.
 The most crucial step in doing this is wearing an appropriate helmet for biking.
-If correctly fitted, a helmet could reduce the likelihood of injuries to your head by as much as 85%.
+If correctly fitted, a helmet could reduce the likelihood of head injuries by as much as 85%.

-But, despite all the apparent advantages, many cyclists need to be wearing helmets or know the proper way to wear them.
+But, despite all the apparent advantages, many cyclists need to wear helmets or know the proper way to wear them.
 This is why, in this post, we’ll examine the necessity of wearing a bicycle helmet and present complete instructions on using the right one.
 Adhering to these instructions will safeguard yourself, provide a positive example for others, and make our streets safe for all cyclists.

-About Bike Helmet
+Bike Helmet

 Why Wear a Bike Helmet?